MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Assignment_Operators.md

 9
 ```

-You can cast a new scalar variable as any .NET type by placing the type name in
+You can cast a new [scalar][01] variable as any .NET type by placing the type
-brackets that precede either the variable name or the first assignment value.
+name in brackets that precede either the variable name or the first assignment
-When you cast a variable, you are defining the type of data that can be stored
+value.
+When you cast a variable, you are defining the type of data that can be
-in the variable.
+stored in the variable.

 For example, the following command casts the variable as a string type: